 - Prizes can be fun.
 A jar filled with stickers or stamps (even for older students), or a few points of extra credit are popular options with students.
 That being said, students will almost always enjoy the games just as much without prizes.

-While not every class period can be a game – sometimes we all have to buckle down and cover material that is hard work, but incorporating games periodically into your curriculum can help set a fun tone for your class and make students more willing to work hard and engage even when you are not playing games.
+While not every class period can be a game – sometimes we all have to buckle down and cover material that is hard work, incorporating games into your classroom periodically can help set a fun tone for your class and make students more willing to work hard and engage even when you are not playing games.